PiotrJander/lean-spring/README.md

    and (B) common classes with focused, clear interfaces and contracts
 * it allows each endpoint to use as many or as few layers as needed
 * it fully exploits Jooq's capabilities for generating repositories and POJOs
-* it does not obfuscate Neptune's fundamentally data-centric nature behind a redundant caricature of DDD in the domain layer
+* it does not obfuscate X's fundamentally data-centric nature behind a redundant caricature of DDD in the domain layer
 * [perhaps most important] code in `impl` can be written faster and with less perfectionism: endpoint implementations are strictly independent and self-contained, so less-than-perfect code in one endpoint will not spill into other